taichi-dev/taichi/c_api/docs/taichi/taichi_core.h.md

 `function.launch_compute_graph`

-Launch a Taichi kernel with provided named arguments.
+Launch a Taichi compute graph with provided named arguments.
 The named arguments MUST have the same count, names and types as in the source code.

 `function.signal_event`